-Our Board of Directors met 11 times during the year ended August 31, 2019.
+Our Board of Directors met eight times during the fiscal year ended August 31, 2020.
 Each director (other than the chair of the Board) is a member of two Board Committees.
 At a minimum, each Board Committee meets during each of the Board's six regular meetings.
-Through August 31, 2019, each director was provided annual compensation of \$69,000, paid in 12 monthly payments, plus actual expenses and travel allowance, with the chair of the Board receiving additional annual compensation of \$18,000, the first vice chair and the secretary-treasurer each receiving additional annual compensation of \$3,600 and all Board committee chairs receiving additional annual compensation of \$6,000.
-Each director receives a per diem of \$500 plus actual expenses and travel allowance for each day spent at meetings other than regular Board meetings and the CHS Annual Meeting.
-The number of days per diem may not exceed 55 days annually, except that the chair of the Board is exempt from this limit.
+For fiscal 2020, each director was provided annual compensation of \$85,000, paid in 12 monthly payments, plus actual expenses and travel allowance, with the chair of the Board receiving additional annual compensation of \$24,000, the first vice chair and the secretary-treasurer each receiving additional annual compensation of \$6,000, all Board committee chairs receiving additional annual compensation of \$9,000 and members of the Executive Committee who are not eligible for other premiums receiving additional annual compensation of \$3,000.
+These amounts, as well as the minimum retirement plan account contribution for the fiscal years 2020-2022 performance period under the Deferred Compensation Plan, were determined after taking into account the analysis included in the market study of director compensation conducted for the Governance Committee by Mercer (US), a global compensation consulting firm, in fiscal 2019.
+Each director also receives a per diem of \$500 plus actual expenses and travel allowance for each day spent at meetings other than regular Board meetings and the CHS Annual Meeting and a per diem of \$250 for conference calls other than regular Board meetings.
+The number of days per diem for days spent at meetings other than regular Board meetings and the CHS Annual Meeting may not exceed 55 days annually, except that the chair of the Board is exempt from this limit.
+There is no cap on per diems permitted for conference calls.

 Further, directors are eligible to participate in the Deferred Compensation Plan through a retirement plan account.
-Other than direct contributions, contributions to the retirement plan account in the Deferred Compensation Plan have historically been made based on our ROAE performance during specific three-year periods.
-However, beginning in fiscal 2020, for the 2018-2020 three-year cycle, contributions to each director's retirement plan account in the Deferred Compensation Plan will be made based on our ROIC performance, with ROIC defined in the same manner as for executive compensation (see "Long Term Incentive Compensation" above).
-We believe that using the ROAE and ROIC performance metrics for this purpose aligns the interests of our directors with the interests of our management and member-owners.
-The ROAE and ROIC performance target levels are established and approved by our Board of Directors prior to each three-year performance period.
-Deferred Compensation Plan credits are based on ROAE or ROIC performance results as applicable, as detailed on the following pages.
+Other than direct contributions, contributions to the retirement plan account in the Deferred Compensation Plan are made based on our ROIC performance during specific three-year periods, with ROIC defined in the same manner as for the LTIP.
+We believe that using the ROIC performance metrics for this purpose aligns the interests of our directors with the interests of our management and member-owners.
+The ROIC performance goal levels are established and approved by our Board of Directors prior to each three-year performance period.
+Deferred Compensation Plan credits are based on ROIC performance results, as detailed on the following pages.